benopotamus/django-htmx-okayjack/README.rst

 -  block

 ``trigger-after-receive``
 	This isn’t a normal htmx attribute.
-It sets the ``HX-Trigger`` response header.
 It was renamed so it doesn’t conflict with ``hx-trigger`` for triggering the request itself 🤷

 ``block``
 	This is the path to a template and optional template block.
 Used to generate the HTML response.